js1972/KnowlegeRepository/training/ProgrammingLanguage/drilldown.md

 That is, covariant if it preserves the ordering of types (≤), which orders types from more specific to more generic; contravariant if it reverses this ordering.

 [covariance example in Java](https://dzone.com/articles/covariance-and-contravariance)

+## The Problem with Java Generics
+the type information for type parameters is discarded by the compiler after the compilation of code is done; therefore this type information is not available at run time.
+This process is called type erasure.